-Students who wish to receive advanced credit or exemption for the language requirement may not take courses at Columbia that cover similar or more basic material than the advanced work already completed.
+Students who wish to receive advanced credit in any academic subject (including advanced placement in, or exemption from, the language requirement) may not take courses at Columbia that cover similar or more basic material than the advanced work already completed.
 Nor may students receive credit for two exams that cover the same material (e.g., Calculus AP and Mathematics GCE Advanced Level Exam).
-In some cases, credit is awarded only when students successfully complete a higherlevel course in the same field of study.
+In some cases, advanced credit is awarded only when students successfully complete a higher-level course in the same field of study.